 Music & Community Centre

-Our music and community centre, currently known under the name Cape Gate MIAGI Centre for Music is located on the premises of the Morris Isaacson High School in Soweto.
+Our music and community centre, formerly known under the name Cape Gate MIAGI Centre for Music, recently renamed Morris Isaacson Centre for Music, is located on the premises of the Morris Isaacson High School in Soweto.
 It was born as a joint collaboration between MIAGI and the philanthropist Mendel Kaplan who in 2008 agreed to fund the construction of the centre.